 The reason consistency compounds faster than quality over a multi-year horizon comes down to what you are actually building.

-The signal that consistent production sends is the signal that matters most for the kind of trust that sustains advisory and teaching relationships over time.
+The signal that consistent production sends is the one that matters most for the kind of trust that sustains advisory and teaching relationships over time.
 It signals that this is not a side project or an occasional indulgence — it is a sustained intellectual practice.
 That signal is not established by any individual piece, however excellent.
-It is established only by sustained consistency.
+A reader deciding whether to bring you a problem is not evaluating your best piece in isolation.
+They are evaluating whether you are someone who thinks continuously about this class of problem, and the only evidence that answers that question is a record that does not go dark for months at a time.

 This is the compounding argument, stated plainly: quality determines the value of individual pieces.
 Consistency determines the value of the body of work.
 For practitioners who are building an intellectual presence meant to sustain commercial and advisory relationships over years, the body of work is what matters.
 And the body of work is built by consistency.